openwisp/ansible-openwisp2/docs/user/quickstart.rst

 able to SSH into the production server.

-Ansible will be run on your local machine and from there it will connect to the production server to install openwisp2.
+Ansible will be run on your local machine and from there it will connect to the production server to install OpenWISP.

-**If you are trying to install OpenWISP2 on your laptop or desktop pc just for testing purposes**, please read :doc:`Install OpenWISP2 for testing in a VirtualBox VM <./installing-on-vm>`.
+**If you are trying to install OpenWISP on your laptop or desktop pc just for testing purposes**, please read :doc:`Install OpenWISP for testing in a VirtualBox VM <./installing-on-vm>`.

-.. _install_ansible:
+.. _ansible_install:

-Install ansible
+Install Ansible
 ---------------

 Install ansible (recommended version 2.12) **on your local machine** (not the production server!) if you haven't done already.

-To **install ansible** we suggest you follow the official `ansible installation guide
+We suggest following the `ansible installation guide
 <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-in-a-virtual-environment-with-pip>`__.
+to install ansible.
 It is recommended to install ansible through a virtual environment to avoid dependency issues.

 Please ensure that you have the correct version of Jinja installed in your Python environment: ``pip install Jinja2>=2.11``

-.. _install_ansible_openwisp2:
+.. _ansible_install_role:

-Install this role
+Install This Role
 -----------------

 For the sake of simplicity, the easiest thing is to install this role **on